 Conduct 1-cross Border State Executive Interoperability Council meeting with the state of Washington – thoughts of hosting one in the metro area close to the border or hosting one outside of the normal timeframe, William will take back to the Executive committee to help move forward.

-Increase region 10, regional emergency Communications Coordination working group to at least 225.
+Increase Region 10, regional emergency Communications Coordination working group to at least 225.

-Work with the Department of Emergency Management and/or Public safety answering point peace app community to evaluate efficiency of working groups and advisory bodies reference to NG911 – Meeting at APCO/NENA in early December
+Work with the Department of Emergency Management and/or Public safety answering point community to evaluate efficiency of working groups and advisory bodies reference to NG911 – Meeting at APCO/NENA in early December

 Formulate governance ties between OWDCIC and the SIEC through the inclusion of an SIEC liaison and OWDCIC leadership- This is on hold for now.